trade-copilot/ape-ai-docs/Features/Personas/meet-the-personas.md

 ### You Can Switch Anytime
 - Not happy?
 Change personas in Settings
 - Try different ones for different goals
-- Match persona to your current focus
+- Match companion to your current focus

 ### Mix and Match Strategies
 - Use Sage for retirement account